-The Library pays annual membership dues for the Director in the Alabama Library Association, the Alabama Directors Association, and any other local, state, or national associations approved by the Board of Trustees.
+The Library pays annual membership dues for the Director in the Alabama Library Association, the Alabama Directors Association, and any other local, state, or national associations approved by the Library Board.

 The Library also pays the annual membership dues to the Alabama Library Association for Board members.